 The citybuilder series that started with Caesar has about 10 titles, all similar in theme.
 Ever since the release of Pharaoh in 1999, each and every new release has elicited cries of They Changed It, Now It Sucks from the community.

 However, 9-Volt and 18-Volt's stage, Gamer, is focused on playing microgames.
-Watch out when you're playing at 9-Volt, however...
+Watch out when you're playing as 9-Volt, though...

 Heroes of Might and Magic IV made several changes to the format of the series.
 You could now have armies without heroes, you could have multiple heroes in one army, heroes were actually vulnerable to damage within a battle and could directly enter combat, towns now had multiple choices between different soldiers to hire, soldiers appeared in their dwellings daily instead of once-a-week and the highly useful caravan structure was introduced, allowing you to hire minions from across the map without running a hero there and back.
 This was not uncontroversial in the fanbase, and HOMMV reversed many of the changes.
 In turn, the sixth game made a large number of changes which, again, have been... contested (except for the removal of town screens, which was nigh-universally regarded as a bad change.
 They returned in a later patch).

-Metroid Prime: Hunters focused on Multiplayer.
-Even now, go onto an average forum and say anything remotely positive and prepare to get numerous rants about how this violates the soul and heart of Metroid and never can be erased from its history.
+Metroid Prime: Hunters focused on multiplayer.
+Even now, go onto an average forum and say anything remotely positive and prepare to get numerous rants about how this violates the heart and soul of Metroid and never can be erased from its history.

 Mario Kart has this trope for nearly everything the series did after Mario Kart 64.
 Double Dash!! was blasted for having a gimmicky two player per kart system, Super Circuit was blasted for not fully retaining the features of the retro tracks. and Mario Kart Wii was blasted for including bikes in a go kart game plus having 12 racers instead of the usual 8.